-Grenada is the Land of Spice, read on to learn some amazing Grenada Spice Recipes!
+Grenada is the Land of Spice, read on to learn about some amazing Grenada Spices!

 During the annual July Grenada Yacht Show, I visited the market in St. Georges Grenada to purchase some spices.
-The market is a wonderful experience.
-Fresh fruits, vegetables, bustling and loads of spices, chocolate sticks, balls, and vendors.
+The bustling market is a wonderful experience.
+Fresh fruits, vegetables, as well as loads of spices, chocolate sticks, balls, and vendors.
 I purchased Saffron, Chocolate Balls, and some calabash containers.
 One of the spice vendors provided me with the following Spice Recipes.

-Dried rhizomes are used ground-up as a curry or in curry mixes.
-Use it for coloring savory rice dishes and potatoes dishes, yellow and in oil down (breadfruit cooked in coconut milk, the national dish).
-It gives an exotic color and flavor to shellfish, egg dishes, pickles, and salad dressings.
+Use dried rhizomes ground up as a curry or in curry mixes.
+Also, use it for coloring savory rice dishes and potato dishes, yellow and in oil down (breadfruit cooked in coconut milk, the national dish).
+It gives a unique color and flavor to shellfish, egg dishes, pickles, and salad dressings.

-This dried flavor flower bud whole or ground is used at home to season hams, sausages, mincemeat pies, fish turtle, preserves and pickles.
+You can use this dried flavor flower bud whole or ground to season hams, sausages, mincemeat pies, fish turtle, preserves, and pickles.
 Also used in condiments, relishes, gravies, soups, and sauces.

-Cinnamon is used to flavor beverages like hot chocolate, cocoa alcoholic drinks and hot toddies with fruit juices.
-Used in baked foods, cakes, cookies, pudding, cereals, sweet sauces, jams, and jellies, pickles, relishes, vinegar, soup gravies and mixed with tea or used alone as a spicy hot tea.
+Use cinnamon, a popular and truly amazing Grenada spice, to flavor beverages like hot chocolate, cocoa alcoholic drinks, and hot toddies with fruit juices.
+Also use it in baked foods, cakes, cookies, pudding, cereals, sweet sauces, jams, and jellies, pickles, relishes, vinegar, soup gravies and mixed with tea or use it alone as a spicy hot tea.

 Ginger is used in preserves, curries, chutneys, pickles, vinegar, soups, sauce, gravies, stews, in ginger beer as a hot spicy drink for gas (carminative) and for fevers (sudorific).
-It flavors puddings, cakes, soups, pumpkin pies, fruit sauces, stew, pot roast, and barbecue dressings.
+In addition, it flavors puddings, cakes, soups, pumpkin pies, fruit sauces, stew, pot roast, and barbecue dressings.

-This spice is used for flavoring marinades, sauces, pickles, stews, soup, chocolates, fruit salads, and spicy hot tea.
+This spice is used for flavoring marinades, sauces, pickles, stews, soup, chocolates, fruit salads, as well as spicy hot tea.

 Mace whole or ground is used for seasoning, soups, sauces, (wine and fruit sauces), pickles, and seafood especially turtle.
 It has a mild nutmeg flavor and is used in baked foods, cakes, doughnuts, and cookies.